 This capability supports making a request from one individual to another to participate as a collaborator in coordination of care activities for one patient.
 This request for participation establishes privileged membership into the circle of care for a single patient.
 Membership is a pre-condition for subsequent interactions resulting from referrals, transitions of care, consultations, etc.

 The “request for participation” function assumes the existence of a pre-existing working or social relationship between the participants or organizations involved which enables them to collaborate and coordinate care based on current practice (whether through faxes, phone calls or other means).
-The issue of which professionals and non-professionals are on the patient’s actual care team (and who can receive requests) is an independent issue, iis out of scope for this specification and constrained by country or organization governance and policies.
+The issue of which professionals and non-professionals are on the patient’s actual care team (and who can receive requests) is an independent issue, is out of scope for this specification and constrained by country or organization governance and policies.

-Examples:
+5.2.1.2 Examples: